nextgis/docs_ngweb/source/quick_tutorial.rst

 1. Add a PostGIS connection (user login and password are required for access to database)
-2. Add layers from created connection
+2. Add layers using created connection
 3. Create styles for added layers

 To create a raster layer follow these steps:

-1. Prepare a raster file to meet the requirements
+1. Prepare a raster file meeting the requirements
-2. Create a raster layer from a file through administrator interface
+2. Create a raster layer from a raster file
 3. Add a style to raster layer